arend-lang/site/src/documentation/tutorial/PartI/idtype.md

 Elimination principles for a datatype {%ard%}D{%endard%} specify what kind of data should be provided in order to define a function from {%ard%}D{%endard%} to a non-dependent or dependent type.
-And, essentially, the principles say that it is enough to show how "generators" (that is constructors) of {%ard%}D{%endard%} are mapped to a type {%ard%}A{%endard%} and that would uniquely determine a function {%ard%}D -> A{%endard%}.
+And, essentially, these principles say that it is enough to show how "generators" (that is constructors) of {%ard%}D{%endard%} are mapped to a type {%ard%}A{%endard%} and that that would uniquely determine a function {%ard%}D -> A{%endard%}.
 For example, eliminators for {%ard%}Nat{%endard%} and {%ard%}Bool{%endard%}:

 {%arend%}